what is Stress and work-related stress?

 You don’t feel well physically

-So what is stress, and what does this mean?
+What does this mean?
 The term “stress” has been defined as “physical, mental or emotional strain or tension” caused by “perceived demands and expectations that exceed” one’s abilities or resources available at a given time.

-The feelings can often stem from our pre-occupied thoughts about things that we should have done better in the past and holding on to negative feelings from the past, as well as frustration due to our propensity to plan the future, anticipating negative events, barriers or criticism, and trying to control events that we have little control over.
+These feelings can often stem from our relentless thoughts about things that we should have done better in the past and holding on to negative feelings from the past, as well as frustration due to our propensity to plan the future, anticipating negative events, barriers or criticism, and trying to control events that we have little control over.
 As a result, we can begin to develop negative self-talk and feelings that can have a major impact on one’s health, well-being, social and familial relationships.
 Oftentimes, the experience of these symptoms over time can lead you to live a life that is inconsistent with your values, life-goals and social expectations.

-When treating stress at Catalyss Counseling, we focus on the specific symptoms that you may be experiencing and work with you to identify ways in which you can make small changes that will leave you more satisfied with your life.
+When treating stress and work-related stress at Catalyss Counseling, we focus on the specific symptoms that you may be experiencing and work with you to identify ways in which you can make small changes that will leave you more satisfied with your life.
 We work with you to develop techniques to cope with stress while also working on the underlying concerns, in an effort to address the source of your distress, rather than only treating the symptoms.
 While coping with stress can be effective in managing daily barriers, making incremental changes that will remove the sources of stress or shifting how we define the role of stress in our lives can lead to a more satisfying life long-term.
 We work with you to identify your values and goals, and to address those barriers in your life that prevent you from living your best life.